 30 taps look almost obscene lined up next to one another at the sleek bar.
-It’s a smart idea to open somewhere like this, especially as there is increasing interest among Prague bars in serving smaller-scale and craft beers, and increasing interest from customers in trying out new beers.
+It’s a smart idea to open somewhere like this, especially as there is increasing interest among Prague bars to serve smaller-scale and craft beers and increase interest from customers in trying out new beers.

 The décor of the place is what gives the place its name.
-It is on the opposite spectrum of the minimalistic Czech décor of a Ambiente Lokal or of the Spartan interior of a typical hospoda.
+It is on the opposite spectrum of the minimalistic Czech décor of an Ambiente Lokal or the Spartan interior of a typical hospoda.
 The décor is closer to a Bohemian Café or social club, with tapestries, photos and dark wood.
-However, the idea was not to build a snobbis upscale location, rather to quote the romantic history of Bohemian culture.
-The main face of the bar is Lenka Josefiova and her retro-look is perfectly suited to the location.
+However, the idea was not to build a snobbish upscale location but rather quote Bohemian culture’s romantic history.
+The main face of the bar is Lenka Josefiova, and her retro look is perfectly suited to the location.